jwiedeman/Apollo64/docs/sim/manual_action_queue.md

 ## Runtime Integration

-`createSimulationContext()` wires the queue alongside the scheduler, resource system, autopilot runner, AGC runtime, HUD, and scoring stack.
-Scripts may be injected programmatically or via `--manual-script`, and the resulting queue is passed to the simulation loop, score system, and HUD so every subsystem can observe manual actions in real time.【F:js/src/sim/simulationContext.js†L5-L198】
+`createSimulationContext()` wires the queue alongside the scheduler, resource system, autopilot runner, AGC runtime, HUD, scoring stack, and the shared `PanelState`.
+Scripts may be injected programmatically or via `--manual-script`, and the resulting queue is passed to the simulation loop, score system, HUD, and panel state tracker so every subsystem can observe manual actions in real time.【F:js/src/sim/simulationContext.js†L5-L200】

 During the fixed-step loop `Simulation.run()` advances the manual action queue before scheduler/resource updates, ensuring manual inputs have the same effect ordering as live crew interactions.
-Manual stats feed the halt summary, and HUD updates receive the queue reference for checklist and overlay widgets.【F:js/src/sim/simulation.js†L4-L171】
+Manual stats feed the halt summary, and HUD updates receive both the queue reference and the current `panelState` snapshot for checklist and panel widgets.【F:js/src/sim/simulation.js†L4-L171】

 ## Logging, Recording, and Parity